-The difference between the midpoints in the ranges of men's and women's pay Our mean gender pay gap for our flexible employees is 3.68% in favour of men.
+The difference between the midpoints in the ranges of men's and women's pay Our mean gender pay gap for our flexible employees is 6.34% in favour of men.
 We would expect our mean gender pay gap to be small as our workers are all paid equally, with rates set for the job role and the majority of the workforce are paid at National Minimum Wage or just above.
-Our median gender pay gap for our flexible employees is 2.13% in favour of men.
-Again we would expect this gap to be small as our workers are all paid equally, with rates set for the job role and the majority of the workforce are paid at National Minimum Wage or just above.
+Our median gender pay gap for our flexible employees is 3.08% in favour of men.
+We would expect this gap to be small as our workers are all paid equally, with rates set for the job role regardless of gender.

 We had no flexible employees receiving a bonus in the snapshot week.

-We feel that the small differences shown above are explained by the different roles undertaken by our male and female flexible employees, as all workers are paid equally for the same role regardless of their gender.
+We feel the small differences shown above are explained by different roles undertaken by our male and female flexible employees, as all workers are paid equally for the same role regardless of their gender.
 Previous years also shown small differences.
 The mean gender pay gap in previous years has been in favour of both men and women, and several years have shown no median gender pay gap.
 Quartile Pay Bands These quartiles represent the pay rates from the lowest to the highest for our flexible workforce split into four equal sized groups, with percentage of men and women in each quartile.
-Our lower and lower middle quartiles show an even distribution for men and women.
-As detailed previously, men make up 59.5% of the flexible workforce at Quest, and we see below that this is reflected in our upper middle and upper quartiles.
-The four quartiles we see below show that we have more men in higher paid/skilled jobs than women, particularly in the upper quartile.
+The four quartiles we see below demonstrate that our lower quartile has an even distribution of around 50% for men and women, yet as detailed previously men make up 63.6% of the flexible workforce at Quest.
+The data shows that we have a higher percentage of men in higher paid/skilled jobs than women, with around 61% of men in the lower middle, 59% in the upper middle and 68% in the upper quartiles.

 PERMANENT EMPLOYEES

-At Quest, women make up 60% of our permanent workforce, with 46% working part time hours.
-Our senior staff are all full time, with 20% of women being in managerial positions, and 34% of men.
+At Quest, women make up 62.9% of our permanent workforce, with 5% working reduced hours.
+Our senior staff are all full time, with 21.3% of women being in managerial positions, and 38.9% of men.

-Mean Gender Pay Gap 10.68%
+Mean Gender Pay Gap 12.71%